What is a Loan Officer?

-In 2016, there was an estimated number of 318,600 jobs in the United States for Loan Officer.
+There were about 318,600 jobs for Loan Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 36,300 new jobs for Loan Officer by 2026.
 Due to new job openings and attrition, there will be an average of 30,400 job openings in this field each year.

 The states with the most job growth for Loan Officer are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Alaska, West Virginia, or Maryland.
 These states have the worst job growth for this type of profession.